FelixKrueger/Bismark/docs/bismark/deduplication.md

 MISEQ:14:000000000-A55D0:1:1101:18024:2858_1:N:0:CTCCT
 ```

-This option option is equivalent to using [UmiBam](https://github.com/FelixKrueger/Umi-Grinder) in the following mode:
+This option is equivalent to using [UmiBam](https://github.com/FelixKrueger/Umi-Grinder) in the following mode:
 `UmiBam --umi input.bam`, however UmiBam has additional functionality such as a double UMI feature or the option to allow mismatches in the UMI(s).

 ### Deduplication of multiple files of the same library